ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 In order to log in you must pass through two layers to get to the servers where you will be working.
 The first layer is simply a gateway node.  __**No actual work should be done on the gateway nodes**__.
 Gateway nodes for STAR work are the main RCF one *ssh.sdcc.bnl.gov* and the NoMachine nodes *nx.rcf.bnl.gov*.
 To find the most recent available ssh gateways check [here](https://www.racf.bnl.gov/docs/services/Ssh/gateways).
 There is also a special STAR gateway node *stargw.starp.bnl.gov* that can be used to log into the online machines at STAR which are to be used only when you are working with raw data from the detectors.
 This tutorial will not discuss access to this gateway since it is only for very specialized use.

+__EDIT (March 9, 2021): When RCF switched to a unified organization "Scientific Data and Computing Center" (SDCC) not only did the gateways change they also got rid of the NX gateways in favor of new ways of using NoMachine briefly discussed here.
+For new instructions go [here](rcf_remote_login.md).__

-After you log in to the gateway you need to log into one of many other nodes that you can use for analysis or for setting up No Machine virtual desktop.
+~~After you log in to the gateway you need to log into one of many other nodes that you can use for analysis or for setting up No Machine virtual desktop.~~

 These instructions will guide you through most of these steps with the relevant links.